ilana105/IGME230-02/project-1-content.md

 ## VI.
 Gameplay
 ### Mechanics
-Matching, Quick Tapping, Memorizing
+Matching, Quick Tapping/clicking, Memorizing

 ### Control
-Touch
+Touch/Click

 ### Instructions
 Before every mini-game, there will be an option to view instructions for the game